yench/LMSub/README.md

 ## Simulated data sets
 Examples of data used in the simulation study (Section 3).
 Each subject has one row for each landmark time he/she is still at risk.
 - fuldat.csv: Full cohort data for training.
 This dataset is used to run full cohort and IPW (with subsetting) landmark analyses.
 - nccdat.csv: NCC data for training.
-This dataset is used to run conditional analyses.
+This dataset is used to run conditional likelihood analyses.
 - valdat.csv: validation data.

 ## Landmarking analyses